Rangers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Adolis Garcia and the Texas Rangers head into the first of a three-game series against Jeimer Candelario and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.
+The Texas Rangers and Adolis Garcia will take the field against Lane Thomas and the Washington Nationals at Nationals Park on Saturday, with the first pitch at 4:05 PM ET.

-Oddsmakers list the Rangers as -160 moneyline favorites, while giving the underdog Nationals +135 moneyline odds.
-A 10-run over/under is listed for the matchup.
+The Nationals are listed as +150 moneyline underdogs for this matchup against the favored Rangers (-185).
+A 10-run total has been set in the contest.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.